-Statement by Adama Dieng, Special Adviser of the Secretary-General on the Prevention of Genocide, and Jennifer Welsh, Special Adviser of the Secretary-General on the Responsibility to Protect, on the situation in Yarmouk, Syria (9 April 2015)
+Statement by the Special Adviser of the Secretary-General on the Prevention of Genocide and the Special Adviser of the Secretary-General on the Responsibility to Protect on the situation of civilians in the Syrian Arab Republic

-Statement by Adama Dieng, Special Adviser of the Secretary-General on the Prevention of Genocide, and Jennifer Welsh, Special Adviser of the Secretary-General on the Responsibility to Protect in response to the recent escalation of Islamophobia and manifestations of intolerance.(14 December 2015)
+Statement by Adama Dieng, Special Adviser of the Secretary-General on the Prevention of Genocide and Jennifer Welsh, Special Adviser of the Secretary-General on the Responsibility to Protect in response to the recent escalation of Islamophobia and manifestations of intolerance.(14 December 2015)

 The Special Adviser on the Prevention of Genocide acts as a catalyst to raise awareness of the causes and dynamics of genocide, to alert relevant actors where there is a risk of genocide, and to advocate and mobilize for appropriate action.